matthew-hsr/lab4/README.md

 ```
 sudo screen /dev/rfcomm0
 ```
+To exit screen, press `CTRL+A` and then `K` (to kill the screen).
+You should see a yes/no question appear in the lower left corner, then press `Y` to confirm.

 # Optional fun: connecting via Bluetooth SPP to a Pi terminal from a Laptop (Mac or PC) or Android Phone (sorry no easy way on iOS)